 Standard Deduction vs. Itemized Deductions in header of articles

-You can choose to claim the standard deduction or to itemize your deductions.
-You should do whichever lowers your tax the most.
+You can either claim the standard deduction or itemize your deductions -- whichever lowers your tax the most.

 The standard deduction is a fixed dollar amount that reduces the income you’re taxed on.
 Your standard deduction varies according to your filing status.
 In 2012, the standard deduction is:

-Your standard deduction increases if you're blind or age 65 or older.
+Your standard deduction increases by $1,200 if you're blind or age 65 or older.
 It increases by $1,500 if you're single and not a surviving spouse.

-About 2 out of every 3 returns claim the standard deduction.
+About two out of every three returns claim the standard deduction.
 The standard deduction:

 Allows you a deduction even if you have no expenses that qualify for claiming itemized deductions